 But men are not supposed to raise their consciousness.
 Unless it involves swallowing hook line and sinker the ‘consciousness’ of feminist women.
 They are supposed to shut up and listen.

-And look what I have done with my reading!
+And look what I have done with [redacted]!
 Well, my dear feminist/gayist middle class liberal establishment, you ain’t seen nothin’ yet.